BRUSH 36

 will this work on hooded eyes?

-how do i use brush 36 for concealer?
+how do i use the slanted shape for concealer?